Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 9. Strawberry Peacock Cichlids

-Size Adult males can reach up to 15 centimeters (6 inches) in length, while females are slightly smaller at around 10 centimeters (4 inches).
+Size Adult males- up to 15 cm., while females are slightly smaller- up to 10 cm.

 Life Span In the wild, their lifespan is typically around 4 to 5 years.
 In captivity, they can live for up to 8 years or more with proper care.